ThinhTTruong/fractional-cascading/README.md

 # fractional-cascading

-> The implementation in Python of the fractional cascading algorithm which finds the target integer in the nodes a path, given a path of nodes where each node stores a sorted list of integer.
+> The implementation in Python of the fractional cascading algorithm which finds the target integer in the nodes a path, given a path of nodes where each node stores a sorted list of integers.

 ### 📝 [Project report](https://github.com/ThinhTTruong/fractional-cascading/blob/main/report/report/report.pdf)